neonode-inc/zforce-arduino/README.md

 All commercially available _Neonode Touch Sensor Modules_ are supported (this excludes customer specific firmwares).
 Neonode generally recommends using the latest firmware compatible with Your sensor, visit [Neonode Support Center](https://support.neonode.com/) to download latest firmware.

-# How to use the library
+# How to Use the library

 ## Main Loop
 The library is built around using `zforce.GetMessage()` as the main method for reading messages from the sensor.
 The `GetMessage()` method checks if the data ready pin is high and, if it is, reads the awaiting message from the sensor.
 The received message is then parsed and a pointer to a `Message` is returned.